Dennis Savoie

-Dennis Savoie is Canada's ambassador to the Holy See.
+Dennis Savoie is a former Canada ambassador to the Holy See.
 He previously served as Deputy Supreme Knight of the Knights of Columbus from 2006–2013.
 In 1995, he was elected a Supreme Director, and became Assistant Supreme Treasurer and assistant to the Supreme Knight for Canadian affairs in 2004, and then Supreme Treasurer in 2006.

 Early career

 Mr. Savoie graduated with a Bachelor of Arts degree from the Université de Moncton in New Brunswick in 1968, where he majored in sociology.
 He also studied business there at the graduate level.

 He went on to a successful career with the New Brunswick Electric Power Corp., where he worked for 27 years before retiring as a vice president in 1996.
 From 2000 to 2004, he served as executive director of the New Brunswick Association of Nursing Homes.

 For three years, Mr. Savoie served on the Federal Advisory Committee on Judicial Appointments for New Brunswick.
 He also serves on the board of directors for the Catholic Organization for Life and Family co-sponsored by the Canadian Conference of Catholic Bishops and the Knights of Columbus.
 He held positions of several New Brunswick school boards and served on the boards of governors of Université de Moncton and St. Thomas University.